A farm through the generations

 The Olive Grove

 The park’s Olive Grove is one of the remnants of Campbell's ambitious endeavours.
 In the 1870s, Sir John decided to learn all he could about wine and olive oil cultivation.
 He imported 5000 European olive trees from South Australia which he planted in the park with the hope that they would become a viable olive oil-producing crop (above).
-Unfortunately, the trees were unproductive and produced a low yield of poor quality fruit, making the venture unprofitable.
+He also planted 11,000 grapevines in the Olive Grove.
+Unfortunately, the trees were unproductive and produced a low yield of poor-quality fruit, making the venture unprofitable.

 Chinese Market Gardening at the Park